 Property managers have a lot on their plates.
 With so many responsibilities to juggle, you might resist the idea of putting time into Instagram, Facebook, or Twitter.
-Social media can seem trivial to busy property managers, but it’s actually one of the most powerful and cost-effective ways to find new residents and retain existing ones.
-In fact, anyone who isn’t using it risks falling behind their competition.
+Social media can seem trivial to busy property managers, but it’s actually one of the most powerful and cost-effective ways to market your property and find new residents.

 This post covers:

 - The benefits of social media for property managers

 - How to market your multifamily property with social media

 - Which social media platforms property managers should use

 The benefits of social media for property managers

 If you’re a property manager in the multifamily industry, you might be wondering: “Should I be using social media to market my buildings?”

 Businesses and organizations across all industries use and benefit from social media.
 More than half of the world’s population uses social media, according to a study by Backlinko.
 The sheer volume of people on social media means that any business — including your property management company — can find the customers (or, in this case, residents) they are looking for!

 But what can property managers get out of social media?